-Thorsmork valley was named after the Norse god Thor.
-It’s situated in the south of Iceland, between the glaciers Tindafjallajokull, Myrdalsjokull and Eyjafjallajokull.
-Thorsmork is one of the most popular hiking areas in Iceland.
+Thorsmork valley bears the name of the Norse god, Thor.
+It’s situated in the southern highlands between three glaciers: Tindafjallajokull, Myrdalsjokull and Eyjafjallajokull.
+Thorsmork is one of Iceland’s most beloved hiking areas.

-The river Krossa winds between the mountains, a very cold river coming down from the glaciers.
-Due to Thorsmork‘s close proximity to many volcanoes, e.g. the mighty Katla that rests under Myrdalsjokull, the landscape has been moulded and affected by eruptions and floods.
-During spring 2010 the eruption in Eyjafjallajokull (the one that stopped all flights in Europe for some time) much of the area was covered in thick layer of volcanic ash.
-The fragile nature of Thorsmork needed several months to return to normal.
+Due to Thorsmork‘s close proximity to many volcanoes, its landscape has been molded and affected by eruptions and floods.
+During the infamous 2010 Eyjafjallajokull eruption, much of the area was covered in a thick layer of volcanic ash.
+It took several months for the area’s fragile nature to return to normal.